Introduction – How the insurance market works

 Your personal data will only be kept for as long as it is necessary for the purpose it was collected for.

-We only keep personal data for as long as necessary for the purpose(s) that it was provided for.
 We control our use of personal information according to our Data Retention Policy which stipulated the period for which all data is retained and subsequently disposed of.
 The length of this period depends on factors such as statutory or regulatory requirements and business requirements.
-Typically, this is for a maximum of 7 years after the conclusion of a policy or final settlement of a claim.
+Typically, this is for a maximum of seven years after the conclusion of a policy or final settlement of a claim.

 After this time, unless an exemption applies which allows us to keep it for longer, we will ensure that the relevant personal data is securely deleted.